hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 This log entry will not be written for public chain nodes so it should not introduce any unnecessary noise for public chain users.
 It isn't expected that validator changes in permissioned, BFT chains are likely to be so frequent that this log will be too noisy for those scenarios either.

-I considered making it a `DEBUG` message but since the validator list is key to how the BFT chain works, any changes (which as I've mentioned above aren't expected to be very frequent) are useful to an administrator/operator looking at just `INFO` logs.
+I specifically didn't make it a `DEBUG` message since the validator list is key to how the BFT chain works, any changes to it are likely to be useful to an administrator/operator looking at just `INFO` logs, and as mentioned above these aren't expected to be very frequent.

 Example output for a change from 1 validator node to 2 validator nodes: